ruby/www.ruby-lang.org/en/documentation/installation/index.md

 versions instead of the latest release.
 To use the latest Ruby release, check that the package name matches its version number.
 Or use a dedicated [installer][installers].

+### snap (Ubuntu or other linux distribution)
+{: #snap}

+snap is the package system developed by Canonical.
+You can use it like this.

+{% highlight sh %}
+$ sudo snap install ruby --classic
+{% endhighlight %}

+You can also use multiple channels.
+The following commands switch to Ruby 2.3:

+{% highlight sh %}
+$ sudo snap switch ruby --channel=2.3/stable
+$ sudo snap refresh
+{% endhighlight %}

+snap should install the latest stable Ruby version.

 ### apt (Debian or Ubuntu)
 {: #apt}